For those who crave flavorful refried beans in a fraction of the time, Easy Seasoned Refried Beans offer one tasty shortcut.

 Beans are first boiled and then mashed into a paste, then bean fried or baked to finish.
 The term refried beans is a misnomer as they are only fried only once during preparation.
 Dried or canned beans may be used.
 However, dried beans require an overnight soak before cooking.

-Easy Seasoned Refried Beans call for canned beans to shortcut the process.
+These Easy Refried Beans call for canned beans to shortcut the process.

 However, as we all well know, what makes refried beans so good is the labor of love part.
 The part where beans simmer for hours on end, slowly taking their time to develop flavor.
 To make up for skipping this flavor-developing part, I like to add a variety of seasonings to boost the flavor despite time constraints.